-- Some elective surgeries will resume from late April after being paused due to the escalating coronavirus crisis
+- Elective surgeries resumed late April after being paused due to the coronavirus crisis.

 - CHOICE calls for industry reform as many people are not getting value from their health insurance during the COVID-19 crisis

-In late March, the government cancelled all elective surgery except what's classified as category 1 surgery and priority category 2.
-But now elective surgery will start again for conditions that, although painful and potentially causing disability, are not expected to become an emergency.
+In March, the government cancelled all elective surgery except what's classified as category 1 surgery and priority category 2.
+In April elective surgery started again for conditions that, although painful and potentially causing disability, are not expected to become an emergency.

 Will my surgery get prioritised?

 Private Healthcare Australia, the private health insurance industry's peak body, says that if your surgery has been cancelled or delayed and your condition has worsened, you should contact your specialist.

 Specialists and hospitals will select patients based on: